Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/usb-boot.md

 **Test description**

-This test aims to verify that the DUT properly detects USB device and boots into the operating system after warmboot.
-In this test case powering on/off is done by RTE relay.
+This test aims to verify that the DUT properly detects USB device and boots into the operating system after warmboot (reboot realized by device turning off then turning on).
 This test case may be re-done several times to specify the platform and connection stability.

 **Test configuration data**